TUM-Dev/NavigaTUM/data/README.md

 ### Dependencies

-Since data needs some python dependencys, you will need to install them first.
+Since data needs some python dependency's, you will need to install them first.
 We recommend doing this in a virtual environment.

 From the root of the project, run: